jonifreeman/ajatusasana.fi/en/products.markdown

 boost for your practice.
 5 x 3.
 Max 10 persons

 * __My Idea & Asana.__ This private 1, 5 hour consultancy session
-works with ideas and tools from the lecture package To the point and the Workshop-series One Asana for understanding your unique motivation patterns, emotions and pain spots/bodily sensations.
+works with ideas and tools from the lecture package 'Motivation & Ideation' and the Workshop-series 'Two Asanas' for understanding your unique motivation patterns, emotions and pain spots/bodily sensations.
 This private session will provide conceptual and bodily tools for understanding your unique bodily proportions, personality, and